MMA 729

-The Theban Tomb of Neferkhawet MMA729 is located in El-Assasif, Theban Necropolis.
-The tomb contained the burials of Neferkhawet, his wife Rennefer, his son Amunemhet, his daughter Ruiu, and his son or son-in-law Bakamun called Baki.
+Tomb MMA729 is located in El-Assasif, in the Theban Necropolis near Luxor, Egypt.
+It contained the burials of Neferkhawet, his wife Rennefer, his son Amunemhet, his daughter Ruiu, and his son or son-in-law Bakamun called Baki.
 Neferkhawet was a scribe and keeper of the documents during the Thutmosid period.

 Neferkhawet and Rennefer

 Neferkhawet and his wife were buried in the Western chambers of the tomb.
 Neferkhawet served as a chief scribe to Hatshepsut when she was still a princess.
 He later became the treasurer and keeper of the documents in the House of the God's Wife Hatshepsut. his wife Rennefer was a Lady of the House.
 The bodies had been mummified in a simple fashion.
 The internal organs had not been removed, but the bodies were treated with natron.
 The burial equipment did include canopic jars, which were empty.

 Amenemhet, Ruiu and Baki

 The son Amenemhet, daughter Ruiu and son or son-in-law Baki were buried in the Eastern chamber of the tomb.
 As with the older generation, these bodies were mummified by simply immersing them in natron.
 The internal organs were left in the bodies and the canopic jars in the tomb were empty.